Welcome to Backcountry Canada Travel

 It was in February one year and minus 30 degrees temperatures when I hopped on the Greyhound bus in Hamilton Ontario to go to Vancouver British Columbia, a 4,320 km journey, and a 40 hours bus ride.
 This was my first trip out west and I stopped in Calgary and Winnipeg for a night.
 I can’t even remember how many nights I stayed in Vancouver before heading back home.
 Even in the middle of winter, I loved the adventure and the winter spirit of the West.

 After the years living in Eastern Canada, I returned to Switzerland for the first time in 10 years and settled down.
-I got a good paid, secure job in the management of a large International Company.
+I got a well-paid job in the management of a large International Company.
 That was okay for a few years and especially good for my bank account, but in the end not what I wanted for my future.

 Immigrating the second time around